-Students who complete a housing application and pay the required housing fees will be allowed to participate in the room selection process.
+Students who complete a housing application, satisfy application prerequisites and pay the required housing fees will be allowed to participate in the room selection process.
 Students who do not make a room selection by the designated selection date will be administratively assigned by the Housing and Residence Life Department.
-Room assignments are available on a first come, first serve basis.
-Housing fee payments do not guarantee a room assignment.
+The Department utilizes room selection access times to ensure that room selection is fair and consistent.
+Room selection access times are sent only to the students' JSU email and are utilized to help prevent system errors and allow the staff to more effectively assist in the room selection process.
+Housing fee payments do not guarantee that a student will be able to select his/her preferred room/community choice.
 The Department of Housing and Residence Life reserves the right to make administrative changes to room assignments based on the needs of the University.